 Caregivers are responsible for the following:

-Providing food, water and suitable shelter for colony cats;
+Providing food, clean water, and suitable shelter for colony cats.

 Caregivers are required to feed the cats in their colonies as part of properly managing the colonies.
 As part of this requirement, caregivers must:

 Feed only the amount of food required by the cats in the colony.
 Any food remaining after cats have eaten must be removed before dark.